shapeshed/twit-ee.ee_addon/README.markdown

 Single Variables
 -------

-To fetch the Public Timeline use

-	{exp:twitee:public_timeline}
-	{/exp:twitee:public_timeline}

-The following single variables are available for the Public Timeline
+The following single variables are available for Status methods

 	{created_at}
 	{id}